spacetimeengineer/spacetimeengine/README.md

     coordinate_set = [ x0, x1, x2, x3 ]

-which in this case references the spherical coordinate system: [x0,x1,x2,x3]->[t,r,θ,φ] It list all coefficients associated with the metric, connection, riemann tensor, ricci tensor, einstien tensor and stress energy tensor.
+which in this case references the spherical coordinate system: [ x0, x1, x2, x3 ] --> [ t, r, θ, φ ]
+It list all coefficients associated with the metric, connection, riemann tensor, ricci tensor, einstien tensor and stress energy tensor.